thatbynln/thatbynln.github.io/README.md

 # Static V1

-First iteration of my personal website built with Jekyll.
+First iteration of my personal website

 # WTFPL Added
 Free For Any Use